 4. Ensure that your pet has proper identification in the form of pet tags and a microchip.
 From the 1st April 2016, it became illegal to own a dog that is not microchipped, so if your dog is not chipped, book them in today!
 It is just as important however to consider having all your pets chipped whatever their species; cat, dog, tortoise!
 Did you know that getting lost ranks as one of the most common causes of death in our pets?
 Pet tags combined with a microchip, substantially increases the chance that your family will be reunited with their pet.
 What would you do if your pet got lost?
 Contact us today to microchip your pet.

 5. Have your pet examined at least annually (ages 1 - 8; twice a year ages 8 and above) by our vets to address early and sometimes undetected signs of illness.
-A blood profile and urinalysis along with other necessary testing allows early detection of developing problems.
+Usually a physical examination by a vet is enough, but a blood profile and urinalysis along with other necessary testing allows early detection of developing problems.
 Our pets cannot talk and tell us verbally about health problems.
 As an owner you can be their advocate!

 6. Look after your pets teeth!
 Some animals are more prone than others to the relentless progression of periodontal disease.
 Time and again we see significant liver, kidney and urinary tract disease as well as considerable pain and discomfort from dental problems.
 Periodontal disease is the most common illness of man and animals and has a disastrous effect both on quality of life as well as longevity.
 You will be doing your pet the biggest favour by providing regular dental care and you should think of regular dental care in your pet as part of the necessary essentials along with food, water and shelter.